abarruda/ups-mon/nut/README.md

 ```

 ## Run
-For real time web based monitoring on port 8888 and email based alerting:
+For real time web based monitoring on port 8888 and email/text based alerting:

 - Required environment variables in environment file (referenced by *run.sh* as *test/env.file*):